keshav-b/Reddit-Flair-Detection/README.md

 | 9.    | Policy/Economy     | 207     |

 ## Exploratory Data Analysis
 EDA for the above mentioned classes is performed.
 EDA is done mainly on the title and body of the extracted Reddit posts.
-It can be found at [[EDA.](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/Models/Part%20II%20-%20Exploratory%20Data%20Analysis%20(EDA).ipynb)]
+It can be found in [[EDA.](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/Models/Part%20II%20-%20Exploratory%20Data%20Analysis%20(EDA).ipynb)]

 ## Classification
-Used the following 5 Machine Learning models, it can be found at [[Classifiers.](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/Models/Part%20III%20-%20Building%20a%20Flare%20Detector.ipynb)]
+Used the following 5 Machine Learning models, it can be found in [[Classifiers.](https://github.com/keshav-b/Reddit-Flair-Detection/blob/master/Models/Part%20III%20-%20Building%20a%20Flare%20Detector.ipynb)]
 |Model Used           |Accuracy |
 | ---                 | ---     |
 |Logistic Regression  | 83%     |